derek-knox/Notes/SMACSS by Jonathan Snook.md

   - state augments and overrides all other styles (so `!important` is valid for states)
     1. State styles can apply to layout and/or module styles
     2. State styles indicate a JavaScript dependency.
+  - "In a case where a state rule is made for a speci c module, the state class name should include the module name in it.
+The state rule should also reside with the module rules and not with the rest of the global state rules."
+    ```
+    .tab {
+      background-color: purple;
+      color: white;
+    }
+    .is-tab-active {
+      background-color: white;
+      color: black;
+    }
+    ```
 ### Theme
   - "are similar to state rules in that they describe how modules or layouts might look.
 Most sites don’t require a layer of theming but it is good to be aware of it"